FraunhoferIWES/foxes/paper/paper.md

 # Summary

+The `Farm Evaluation and eXtended yield Evaluation Software (foxes)` is a Python package that calculates wind farm results such as power production or wind turbine wake effects.
+The meteorological input data can be a timeseries or statistical data like wind speed histograms, wind roses or any other distribution.
+Uniform inflow fields are supported as well as horizontal profiles and three dimensional flow fields from other sources, for example wind fields from mesoscale weather models or wind atlases [@newa].
+Typical applications are wind farm optimization, e.g. layout optimization or wake steering;
+wind farm pre and post construction analyses; wake model studies, comparison and validation; and wind farm simulations invoking complex model interactions.

+# Statement of need

 The amount of electrical energy that wind farms are able to extract from the kinetic energy of the wind naturally depends on the meteorological conditions at the site.
 In particular, wind speed and wind direction are decisive quantities, and in general those are time and space